d3vilh/raspberry-gateway/README.md

 ![Portainer](/images/portainer.png)

+[**Rustdesk OSS Server**](https://rustdesk.com) is a remote desktop software that allows you to connect to a remote computer from anywhere in the world.
+It is an alternative to TeamViewer, AnyDesk, and Chrome Remote Desktop.

 [**Raspi Monitoring**](https://github.com/d3vilh/raspberry-gateway/tree/master/monitoring) The simple yet powerfull monitoring solution for your Raspberry Gateway.
 Covers performance utilisation (CPU,MEM,I/O, storage usage), Hardware utilisation (Temperature, Voltage, Power States, Devices Clock), Docker containers statistics and Internet connection monitoring:

 ![Raspberry Monitoring Dashboard in Grafana picture 1](/images/raspi-monitoring_1.png)